 Here are three of the most appropriate business models for encore entrepreneurs:

-In summary, it’s very important for freelancers to stay organized.
-This will become much harder as you take on more work, which is why you should definitely look into popular apps for project management, customer management, and accounting.
+In summary, freelancers need to stay organized.
+This will become much harder as you take on more work, which is why you should look into popular apps for project management, customer management, and accounting.

 Franchising allows you to run your own business without having to start one from the ground up.
-You don’t have to create the product or service, develop a new business model, or take on the incredible challenge of marketing a completely unknown business.
+You don’t have to create the product or service, develop a new business model, or take on the incredible challenge of marketing an utterly unknown business.
 This makes franchising a favorable option for aspiring encore entrepreneurs.

 One of the biggest mysteries about franchises is the relationship between the parent company, or the “franchisor” and the franchise owner, or “franchisee.”
 For example, while the franchisor does take a cut of revenue for marketing, this usually only goes towards commercials, signage, and other national-scale campaigns.
 All local advertising initiatives are left up to the franchisee.